JakeOrona/RandEmailAlias/README.md

 Info Button: Added button to display general info about the app and save default input.
 - Save base email and alias as defaults in info window.
 App will load defaults so user does not need to edit inputs on each startup.
 File saved as .txt to desktop.

-Minor UI and Bug Fixes
+## v3.1.1 UI and Bug Fixes:
+- Locked window size to avoid UI bug, unable to resize window

 ### Installation:
 Navigate to the [lastest release in repo](https://github.com/JakeOrona/RandEmailAlias/releases), find the macOS or Windows .zip, download file and unzip.
 Launch application from unziped folder.